Heartstrings

 Self-flagellation tried rearing its ugly head, and with it the need to escape–another theme that’s characterized my life.
 I was amazed at my own observance; it was as thought I had an out of body experience.
 All I knew was that I had to get out of the RV.
 So we went to Silver Dollar City!

 This decision was not entirely as impulsive as it might seem.
-It was something we about doing while we were here if the opportunity presented itself.
+It was something we talked about doing while we were here if the opportunity presented itself.
 And it had, albeit in a very unexpected way.
 So we spent the day walking around one of the best amusements parks in America, seeing the sights and wandering through the shops.
 It was sunny but very windy, so the only ride Dave would go on with me was the carousel, but that was okay.
 The thought of riding a roller coaster with 34 mph winds seems like tempting fate.

 Unbeknownst to me, I’d unwittingly practiced a technique of regulating emotionally charged responses known by its acronym STOP, where one recognizes a certain trigger, Stops, Takes a breath, Observes, and then Proceeds mindfully.
 All I do know is that my reaction might st have been Divinely choreographed.